Last updated June 2016. I’m now on Instagram if you’d like to follow my career as a professional classical dancer.

 In June 2016, I became the 3rd Brit female student to graduate from the Bolshoi.
 I have written a separate post detailing the history of British students at the Academy – you can find this post here.

-Well I think that’s quite a bit of information for now!
-I hope you find it useful.
-If there are any areas that I haven’t covered then please contact me and let me know and I’d be happy to up date this post or answer your questions directly.
+Well I think that’s quite a bit of information for now; I hope you find it useful!
+If there are any areas that I haven’t covered then please contact me and let me know; I’d be happy to up date this post or answer your questions directly.
 Thank you for reading!
 Go over to my Instagram if you’d like to find out about my career as a professional dancer.